Constructing Concise Characteristic Samples for Acceptors of Omega Regular Languages: Computing the automaton M L

 Recall that $\aut{A}^q$ is the acceptor $\aut{A}$ with the initial state changed to $q$.
 If $q_1$ and $q_2$ are two states of $\aut{A}$, testing the equivalence of $\aut{A}^{q_1}$ to $\aut{A}^{q_2}$ determines whether these two states have the same right congruence class, and, if not, returns a witness $u(v)^\omega$ that is accepted from exactly one of the two states.
 The following is a consequence of Theorems~\ref{theorem:inclusion-equivalence-for-DPAs}, \ref{theorem:inclusion-equivalence-for-DRAs-DSAs}, and \ref{theorem:inclusion-equivalence-for-DMAs}.

-\begin{myproposition} There is a polynomial time procedure to test whether two states of an arbitrary DBA, DCA, DPA, DRA, DSA or DMA $\aut{A}$ have the same right congruence class, returning the answer ``yes'' if they do, and returning ``no'' and a witness $u(v)^{\omega}$ accepted from exactly one of the states if they do not. \end{myproposition}
+\begin{proposition} There is a polynomial time procedure to test whether two states of an arbitrary DBA, DCA, DPA, DRA, DSA or DMA $\aut{A}$ have the same right congruence class, returning the answer ``yes'' if they do, and returning ``no'' and a witness $u(v)^{\omega}$ accepted from exactly one of the states if they do not. \end{proposition}

 We now describe an algorithm $\alg{RightCon}$ that takes as input a DBA (or DCA, DPA, DRA, DSA, or DMA) $\aut{A}$ accepting a language $L$ and returns a deterministic automaton $\aut{M}$ isomorphic to the right congruence automaton of $L$, i.e., $\aut{M}_{\sim_L}$.